Brush Middle School

 Issues of expertise include: Behavioral Disorders, Depression, Anxiety, Adjustment Disorders, Impulse Control Disorders, Sexual Offenders, Severe and Persistent Mental Illness in Children, Trauma, Conduct Disorders, ADHD, Personality Disorders, Crisis Evaluation and Intervention and Emergency Services

-Rebecca "Becky" Greenwood, MS, NCC
+Rebecca "Becky" Greenwood, MS, LPC